Sydney Opera House Cahill walk

 10 hours7-8 hours – Perfect

-To make sure you get back to the airport on time, I suggest you set the alarm on your phone for 30 minutes before your train back to the airport.
+I suggest you set the alarm on your phone for 30 minutes before your train back to the airport, to make sure you get back to the airport on time.

 Must-See Sydney for the time-poor traveller

-With less than 4 hours, you only have time to take in the around Circular Quay.
-From the train, you can walk to the Opera House in 7 minutes.
+With less than 4 hours, you only have time to take in the area around Circular Quay.
+You can walk to the Opera House in 7 minutes from the train station.
 There is no need for an official tour.
 Just walk around the outside and wander into the foyers if they are open to get a feel for the inside.

-Next up, enter the Royal Botanic Gardens and take a short loop of the bottom half before exiting the way you came in.
-Head back towards the train station.
+Next, enter the Royal Botanic Gardens and take a short loop of the bottom half before exiting the way you came.
+Then, head back towards the train station.
 As you reach the end of the walkway, you will see a glass elevator that will take you up onto the roadway above the station.

 This road is called the Cahill Expressway.
 Along with being an ugly monstrosity, it hosts a viewing platform that offers a magnificent view of the harbour.
 This is a top spot to get some Instagram-worthy photos of Sydney.